build-on-aws/content/tutorials/building-real-time-streaming-analytics-application-on-apache-kafka/index.md

 ![DAG to show the flow of data and data statistics](images/kda_dag.png)

-We have now successfully setup a Kinesis Analytics application that reads messages from a Kafka topic, processes the data, and then writes the analyses to Amazon OpenSearch Service.
+We have now successfully setup a Flink application that reads messages from a Kafka topic, processes the data, and then writes the analyses to Amazon OpenSearch Service.
 Let’s check the data in the OpenSearch dashboard!

 ### Step 10: View Clickstream Data in the Amazon OpenSearch Dashboard

-In this final step, we want to see the dashboard visualisation generated based on the ingested data from Kinesis Analytics application.
+In this final step, we want to see the dashboard visualisation generated based on the ingested data from the Flink application.

 1. Navigate to the [CloudFormation console](https://console.aws.amazon.com/cloudformation/?sc_channel=el&sc_campaign=datamlwave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=building-real-time-streaming-analytics-application-on-apache-kafka) and click on the stack that we created earlier.
 Go to the `Outputs` tab of the stack.